IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Stereotypes
 States have an obligation to address stereotypes and prejudices against men and boys that are an obstacle to the enjoyment of their rights.[^35] [^36] States must takes steps to eliminate prejudices, custom, or practice "that perpetuate the notion of inferiority or superiority of either of the sexes".[^37] Logically this includes the idea that men's rights are less important than women's rights.

-##### Conditions which cause or perpetuate discrimination
-States are also required to "take affirmative action in order to diminish or eliminate conditions which cause or help to perpetuate discrimination" against men.
-If there are conditions that impair men's enjoyment of their rights, States should act to correct those conditions.
-This may mean that, for a limited time, in specific matters, men may receive preferential treatment to correct for discrimination in fact.[^38]

 #### Recognition of existing disadvantage

  In order for states to meet their obligations to men and boys they must recognise and take account of existing disadvantages or inequality faced by men and boys. [^39]